 Our Local Projects Fund is a grant scheme that helps communities deliver their ambitions.
 Here's the guidance you need to apply for funding.

 The District Council Local Projects Fund enables Derbyshire Dales District Councillors to assist community led initiatives to deliver their ambition in the area they represent.
 Each year £900 is allocated to each Councillor to support projects or initiatives in their Ward that will benefit the local communities.
 The Scheme provides for a wide degree of flexibility and can be used to support one off projects or those that support the development of sustainable longer term projects that are seen as valuable to the area.
+Applications may be submitted at any time up to 1 March 2019.

 Who can apply?